silviamaggi/smd-com/_posts/2020-07-20-ravelry-rebranding.md

 <hr>

+## Corrections

-**Corrections**: the text has been corrected to delete inaccuracies about when the old design will be retired (there will be a six-month notice) and the fact that screen reader software didn’t work correctly with the old version, too.
+The text has been corrected to delete inaccuracies about when the old design will be retired (there will be a six-month notice) and the fact that screen reader software didn’t work correctly with the old version, too.

 ## Useful links